MetaFabInc/metafab-python/docs/ItemsApi.md

 with metafab_python.ApiClient() as api_client:
     # Create an instance of the API class
     api_instance = items_api.ItemsApi(api_client)
-    collection_id = "collectionId_example" # str | Any collection id within the MetaFab ecosystem.
+    collection_id = "collectionId_example" # str | Any collection id within the MetaFab platform.
     collection_item_id = 3.14 # float | Any item id for the collection.
-Zero, or a positive integer. x_authorization = "["game_sk_02z4Mv3c85Ig0gNowY9Dq0N2kjb1xwzr27ArLE0669RrRI6dLf822iPO26K1p1FP","player_at_02z4Mv3c85Ig0gNowY9Dq0N2kjb1xwzr27ArLE0669RrRI6dLf822iPO26K1p1FP"]" # str | The `secretKey` of a specific game or the `accessToken` of a specific player. x_password = "mySecurePassword" # str | The password of the authenticating game or player.
+Zero, or a positive integer. x_authorization = "["game_sk_02z4Mv3c85Ig0gNowY9Dq0N2kjb1xwzr27ArLE0669RrRI6dLf822iPO26K1p1FP","player_at_02z4Mv3c85Ig0gNowY9Dq0N2kjb1xwzr27ArLE0669RrRI6dLf822iPO26K1p1FP"]" # str | The `secretKey` of a specific game or the `accessToken` of a specific player. x_wallet_decrypt_key = "AXNP8MKb+5SbBtHWrZu5KHh5/BomXY/dMRG/BDUn7a4=" # str | The `walletDecryptKey` of the authenticating game or player.
 Required to decrypt and perform blockchain transactions with the game or player primary wallet. burn_collection_item_request = BurnCollectionItemRequest(
         quantity=1,
     ) # BurnCollectionItemRequest |